 Manufacturers can engineer carbon fiber frames in a way that makes them stiff in some places and somewhat flexible in other places.
 This is possible because carbon fiber can be fine tuned much more than aluminum.
 Manufacturers can varying the thickness of the carbon fiber, direction of the fibers, use different types of resin and filaments, and more.

 For example, high-stress areas, like the bottom bracket, can be made incredibly stiff.
 Other areas, like the seat stays, can be made more compliant and flexible.
 This creates a comfortable frame without sacrificing efficiency or responsiveness.
 The lower density of carbon fiber also helps with vibration absorption.
 The improved ride quality is more noticeable on road frames than mountain bike frames.

 Aluminum frames usually have a harsher and less refined ride than carbon frames.
 Because aluminum is a relatively soft metal, the frame tubes must be fairly thick to make the bike strong and durable.
 Aluminum frame tubing is thicker than carbon, steel, or titanium frame tubing.
 This results in an incredibly stiff frame.

-Stiff frames make for a harsh ride because the shocks and vibrations from the road transfer straight through the frame to your body.
+Stiffer material makes for a harsh ride because the shocks and vibrations from the road transfer straight through the frame to your body.
 Rigid aluminum frames can’t offer as much dampening as more flexible carbon frames.
-For this reason, aluminum frames aren’t ideal for off-road riding or long-distance touring.
+For this reason, aluminum frames aren’t ideal for off-road riding or longer rides such as touring.

 This process allows manufacturers to form the frame thinner in areas where some flexibility is desired and thicker where strength is needed.
 The frame can be laterally stiff while still absorbing some vibration.
 Modern high-end aluminum frames are almost as comfortable as carbon frames.